railslove/smurfville/README.md

     mount Smurf::Engine => "/smurf"

-Afterwards you should be able to access the SMURF pages, e.g. `yourapp.com/smurf/styleguide/colors`
+Restart your server and you should be able to access the SMURF pages, e.g. `yourapp.com/smurf/styleguide/colors`